paul-rogers/drill/drill-yarn/README.md

 typically HDFS.
 DoY localizes two separate files.
 The first is the Drill software itself, typically using the original Drill archive from Apache or your distribution.
-Drill requires site-specific configuration, optionally including custom code for UDFS, etc. Site files reside in a Drill site directory.
+Drill requires site-specific configuration, optionally including custom code for user-defined functions (UDFs), etc. Site files reside in a Drill site directory.
 For YARN, the site directory must be outside of the drill software distribution (see the user documentation for details.)
 DoY archives the site directory and uploads it to DFS along with the Drill archive.
 The code that does that work resides in the